 * ELECTRIC VOLVO: In early July, the Volvo car company of Sweden made an international splash by announcing that, from 2019, every new car model the firm turns out will run at least in part on electric power.
 Volvo boss Hakan Samuelsson announced in a statement.
 "We are determined to be the first premium car maker to move our entire portfolio of vehicles into electrification."

 That definitely got global attention, but as suggested by the title of an article from WIRED Online ("Volvo's Electric Car Plan Isn't as Bold or Crazy as It Seems" by Aarian Marshall, 6 July 2017), there was less than met the eye.
 True, between 2019 and 2021, Volvo will roll out five battery electric models, along with hybrid vehicles.
 This does seem daring, since electric vehicles (EVs) and hybrids are, at present, only a small percentage of the auto market, and for good reasons.
-Batteries are expensive and heavy, and EVs need charging infrastructure; on top of that, cheap fuel prices have been draining momentum from the drive to kick the petroleum habit.
+Batteries are expensive and heavy, and EVs need charging infrastructure; on top of that, cheap fuel prices have been draining momentum from the collective will to kick the petroleum habit.

 However, taking a wider view changes the picture considerably: